 For nearly 200 years, skeptics and critics have been trying to explain away what many Book of Mormon witnesses stated—that they had seen angels and hefted golden metal plates containing ancient inscriptions.
 To their dying days, these witnesses defended their testimonies even in the face of cruel mobs, the ridicule of society, and betrayal by friends.
 Why?

-WITNESSES, produced by the Interpreter Foundation, consists of three episodes to be released within days of each other.
+WITNESSES, produced by the Interpreter Foundation, consists of three main segments working together as a comprehensive project.
 Each will reconnect us with the history, the claims and counter-claims, and ultimately the stalwart consistency of each witness’ testimony.

-Could Joseph Smith have fought off three attacks while holding 40lbs of plates?
-Can an actor do it over and over in a scene re-creation?
+Were the eleven official witnesses of the Book of Mormon reliable?
+Were there unofficial witnesses?
+What did women experience?
 Were the plates actually gold?
 Could witnesses really hear the voice of God and yet still doubt His prophet?
-In a unique and innovative blend of behind-the-scene footage with scholars, skeptics, and experts, this third hour will get families talking as we face the fact that none of these witnesses ever denied their claim.
+In a unique and innovative blend of behind-the-scene footage with scholars, skeptics, and experts, this hour will get families talking as we face the fact that none of the witnesses ever denied their claims, but boldly proclaimed their testimonies.

-Episodes One and Two will be a dramatic retelling of the compelling true story of three men who asked God for a witness.
-Episode Three will engage our audience as expert scholars help us understand why these three men left the church but never left their faith.
+The feature will be a dramatic retelling of the compelling true story of three men who asked God for a witness, aimed at a broader and younger audience.
+The documentary will engage our audience as expert scholars help us understand why these men left the church but never left their faith.
+Snippets, offered via the Interpreter Foundation website, will offer in-depth, short-form content.

 BYU Religious Education has contracted for rights to include Witnesses in their curricula.
 Consequently, tens of thousands of students will enlarge their comprehension and appreciation of the witnesses.